 Least restrictive environment isn’t just a box to fill out in IEP paperwork, and it isn’t just the law, either.
 It’s arguably the most meaningful conversation an IEP committee can have, yet it is rarely given the attention it deserves.
-Today, our content writer gives a first-hand account of what it means to follow the spirit and the letter of the law.

 What is LRE?